plblum/jivs/README.md

       ValueHostId: null
     },
     ErrorMessage: 'This field requires a value',
-    SummaryErrorMessage: '{Label} requires a value.', },
+    SummaryMessage: '{Label} requires a value.',
+  },
   {
     ConditionDescriptor: {